webplatform/docs/tutorials/canvas_notearsgame/index.md

    draw();
  }, 1000/FPS);

 For now we can leave the update and draw methods blank.
-The important thing to know is that <code>setInterval()</code> takes care of calling them periodically.
+The important thing to know is that the line we included, <code>setInterval()</code>, takes care of calling them periodically.

  function update() { ... }